-Walking is the major achievement of kids this age and over the coming year they'll get much better at it.
+Walking is the major milestone for kids this age, and over the coming year they'll get much better at it.

-As kids' mobility improves, so does their ability to investigate where they couldn't before.
-Once again, take a look around your home from a kid's vantage point and update childproofing measures to keep up with your child's advancing skills.
+As kids' mobility improves, so does their ability to explore where they couldn't before.
+So take a child's-eye look around your home and update childproofing to keep up with your child's growing skills.

 How Is My Child Moving?

-Though some babies take their first steps around their first birthdays, most learn to walk well in the months after they turn 1.
+Though some babies take their first steps around their first birthdays, most learn to walk in the months after they turn 1.

 Kids who are learning to walk are called "toddlers" because that's exactly what they do — they toddle, keeping their legs wide apart and seeming to hesitate between each step, jerking from side to side as they move one foot forward, then the next.

 About 6 months after taking their first steps, toddlers develop a more mature gait, holding their hands at their sides (rather than out in front for balance) and moving with their feet closer together.
 They also tend to move their feet in a way that looks more like walking — moving from the heel to the toe.

 During these months of practice, most toddlers take a few spills, but this is part of learning to walk.
-You can't protect your youngster from every fall, but you can reduce the risk of injury by keeping exploration in safe areas away from sharp corners of furniture and other hazards.
+You can't protect your little one from every fall, but you can reduce the risk of injury by only allowing exploration in safe areas (and away from furniture with sharp corners and other hazards).

-After walking for a couple of months, your child will begin to feel more confident about walking and take on new challenges — such as taking a few steps backward, picking up and carrying objects, moving while pulling a toy behind, and climbing stairs.
+After walking for a couple of months, your toddler will begin to feel more confident about walking and take on new challenges — such as taking a few steps backward, picking up and carrying objects, and moving while pulling a toy behind.